maniospas/sigmastar/README.md

 the values of extra inputs match the respective outputs.
 For example, consider the following program, where an additional argument is passed to `addmul`.
-This argument matches the returned outcome of `R.add`, creating an assertion against the latter's computd value.
+This argument matches the returned outcome of `R.add`, creating an assertion against the latter's computed value.
 At the same time, the return value is of type `R` and holds only the outcome of `R.mul`.